cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 #### Routing Configuration

-The next step is to go through the [Routing Configuration](https://nym.com/docs/operators/nodes/nym-node/configuration#routing-configuration) your Nym node.
+The next step is to go through the [Routing Configuration](https://nym.com/docs/operators/nodes/nym-node/configuration#routing-configuration) of your Nym node.

 If you built the project from source, you'll find the `network_tunnel_manager.sh` script at `./scripts/network_tunnel_manager.sh`.
 Alternatively, you can download it from this [link](https://github.com/nymtech/nym/blob/develop/scripts/network_tunnel_manager.sh).